 Ascendant Spirit and Avalanche Caller suffer from being only playable in cubes that support Snow, and even within these cubes their number of testers (20 and 10) and average ratings (2.1 and 1.9) are mediocre.
 Both suffer from a common reason cards rate poorly in prospective surveys — they fall outside the color’s typical role in most Cubes.
 Ascendant Spirit is an aggressive blue threat, while many may believe that Avalanche Caller does not properly contribute to Blue’s control plan at higher power levels.

 In most sets, there are a subset of cards that are heavily valued by designers that hold efficient, decision-rich gameplay as a primary design goal.
 These designers often value low mana curves as a way to maximize decision trees within gameplay and will often cut expensive spells for those that are cheap.

 Bind the Monster is an excellent example of such a card.
-While it is being tested by a significant portion of the community (20%), the rating given by designers is significantly correlated with the average nonland converted mana cost of their cubes.2 In lean, low-curving cubes, Bind offers a cheap form of interaction that enables double spelling, but in slower cubes, removal can afford to be slower and less disadvantageous.
+While it is being tested by a significant portion of the community (20%), the rating given by designers is significantly correlated with the average nonland mana value of their cubes.2 In lean, low-curving cubes, Bind offers a cheap form of interaction that enables double spelling, but in slower cubes, removal can afford to be slower and less disadvantageous.

 While they are being tested by fewer respondents and the effect is not as strong, the ratings of Clarion Spirit and Bloodsky Berserker are similarly correlated with lower mana curves.3 The ability to leverage these creatures’ abilities increases with the abundance of cheap removal, creatures, and cantrips.